 Although it’s illegal for employers to ask specific questions about your health, it’s not out of the ordinary for them to inquire about a gap in employment.
-Again, stay in control and be prepared, decide on your answer ahead of time.
+Again, stay in control and be prepared; decide on your answer ahead of time.
 The best answer is brief, expressed in general terms and focused more on the future than on the past.
 We call this technique “The Swivel,” because your goal is to acknowledge and address what is asked, and then redirect — or swivel — the conversation toward something more productive that addresses your actual goals and desire for the job.

-- I was dealing with a family issue that is resolved now, AND I am thrilled to discuss how my management skills can build the team and grow your business.
+- “I was dealing with a family issue that is resolved now, AND I am thrilled to discuss how my management skills can build the team and grow your business.”

-- I realized that what I was doing didn’t fulfill me, so I took a step back to think about what would make me happy, AND I think my tech background would really be an asset not just for this role but for the company as a whole.
+- “I realized that what I was doing didn’t fulfill me, so I took a step back to think about what would make me happy, AND I think my tech background would really be an asset not just in this role but to the company as a whole.”